octoenergy/tentaclio/README.md

 [![CircleCI status](https://circleci.com/gh/octoenergy/tentaclio/tree/master.png?circle-token=df7aad11367f1ace5bce253b18efb6b21eaa65bc)](https://circleci.com/gh/octoenergy/tentaclio/tree/master)

-# DataIO
+# Tentaclio

 Python package regrouping a collection of I/O connectors, used in the data world with the aim of providing:

 - a boilerplate for developers to expose new connectors (`tentaclio.clients`).
-- an interface to acess file resources,
+- an interface to access file resources,
     - thanks to a unified syntax (`tentaclio.open`),
     - and a simplified interface (`tentaclio.protocols`).